-When I first started my composting journey I was SO EXCITED to compost anything and everything I could and ultimately I was oblivious to the fact that even though some of your everyday items say they’re compostable doesn’t mean they can actually go in YOUR compost!
-These items include things like compostable cutlery, garbage bags, takeout containers, etc. these items actually have to be composted at a commercial compost.
-If you have these compostable items that are not organic matter, you can place them in your garbage but don’t put them in a plastic bag so they have the opportunity to breakdown more efficiently.
+When I first started my composting journey I was SO EXCITED to compost anything and everything I could, and ultimately I was oblivious to the fact that even though some of your everyday items say they’re compostable doesn’t mean they can actually go in YOUR compost!
+These items include things like compostable cutlery, garbage bags, takeout containers, etc. These items actually have to be composted at a commercial compost.
+If you have compostable items like these that are not organic matter you can place them in your garbage, but don’t put them in a plastic bag so they have the opportunity to breakdown more efficiently.

 In some communities, they will actually take these compostable items along with your organic matter to a commercial compost and do the work for you.
-Our local company is Spa Hills Compost they pickup from businesses and restaurants around our city along with community-drop off points for compostable materials that are available at a few specific locations in our city.
+Our local company is Spa Hills Compost.
+They pickup from businesses and restaurants around Kelowna, and have community-drop off points for compostable materials that are available at a few specific locations.
 Check out everything that can be included (and not included) here!
-Unfortunately, at this time, we don’t have pickups directly from our homes here in Kelowna like we do with our garbage and recycling but I know it’s something they’re looking into as there has been so much demand for it!
+Unfortunately, at this time, we don’t have pickups directly from our homes here in Kelowna like we do with our garbage and recycling, but I know it’s something they’re looking into as there has been so much demand for it!
 I LOVE that!

 What You Can Add to Your Veggie or Flower Garden Compost

 - Dirt from your yard